Aphelion Issue 145, Volume 14

 Bryon D. Howell is a poet currently residing in New Haven, Connecticut.
 He has been writing poetry for a great number of years.
 Recently, his poetry has appeared in poeticdiversity, Red River Review, The Quirk, The Cerebral Catalyst, and The Lost Beat.
 Bryon is also the Editor-in-Chief of three online poetry 'zines: The Persistent Mirage, Bringing Sonnets Back, and Quentin's Naughty Poetry Journal.

-Read more by Bryon D. Howell
+Find more by Bryon D. Howell in the Author Index.

 Comment on this story in the Aphelion Forum